 Your audience needs to develop a rough idea about the film genre within the first ten to thirty seconds of the trailer.
 Thus, you can skip introducing the basic facts of the movie and jump straight to the main characters.
 Trailers usually set the mood of the film by showing a quick clip of the main characters either doing or saying something.

-Step 2: Cut movies and select clips for making a trailer.
+Step 2.
+Select and arrange movie clips for making a trailer.